TonPlaygramBot/TonPlaygramWebApp/README.md

   - `TWITTER_BEARER_TOKEN` – bearer token for verifying reposts on **X**.
   - `TWITTER_CLIENT_ID` – API key for **X** OAuth linking.
   - `TWITTER_CLIENT_SECRET` – API secret for **X** OAuth linking.
-  - `ALLOWED_ORIGINS` – (optional) comma-separated list of origins allowed for CORS and socket.io connections.

     When deploying on **Render**, set these values (including `CLAIM_CONTRACT_ADDRESS`, `CLAIM_WALLET_MNEMONIC` and `RPC_URL`) in the service environment instead of storing them in `.env` files.